All-Hands-AI/OpenHands/docs/modules/usage/how-to/cli-mode.md

 ```

 This command will start an interactive session in Docker where you can input tasks and receive responses from OpenHands.

-## Difference Between CLI Mode and Headless Mode

-- **CLI Mode**: Interactive mode where users can input tasks and receive responses in real-time.
-It is suitable for users who prefer or require a command-line interface.
-- **Headless Mode**: Non-interactive mode where tasks are executed without user interaction.
-It is suitable for automation and scripting purposes.

 ## Examples of CLI Commands and Expected Outputs